lilyball/Tomorrowland/README.md

 - Tweak the atomic memory ordering used in `PromiseInvalidationToken`s.
 After a careful re-reading I don't believe I was issuing the correct fences previously, making it possible for tokens whose associated promise callbacks were executing concurrently with a call to `requestCancelOnInvalidate(_:)` to read the wrong generation value, and for tokens that had `requestCancelOnInvalidate(_:)` invoked concurrently on multiple threads to corrupt the generation.
+- Add `PromiseInvalidationToken.chainInvalidation(from:)` to invalidate a token whenever another token invalidates.
+This allows for building a tree of tokens in order to have both fine-grained and bulk invalidation at the same time.
+Tokens chained together this way stay chained forever ([#43][]).

+[#43]: https://github.com/lilyball/Tomorrowland/issues/43 "Add PromiseInvalidationToken.chainInvalidation(from: PromiseInvalidationToken)"

 ### v0.6.0

 - Make `DelayedPromise` conform to `Equatable` ([#37][]).